Arghistan River: Geography

-The river rises in the south-eastern Afghanistan, in the province of Zabul, near the border of Pakistan.
+The river rises in south-eastern Afghanistan, in the province of Zabul, near the border with Pakistan.

-Shortly after its start, the Arghastan adopts towards a west-southwest course.
+Shortly after its start, the Arghastan takes a west-southwest course.
 It joins the Dori on the right bank, about 30 mi south-west (downstream) of Kandahar.
 In its lower course, its waters are widely used to irrigate the oases of Kandahar, and its flow is greatly reduced.
 The average annual flow or module of the river is 2 m3/s near the town of Kandahar.

-The Lora River (not to be confused with the Dori River, also known as the Lora River in its upper reaches) is a tributary from the northeast with its headwaters near Ab-i Istada.
+The Lora River (not to be confused with the Dori River, also known as the Lora River in its upper reaches) is a tributary from the northeast with its headwaters near Ab-i Istada lake.
 It joins the Arghastan on its right bank in its lower reaches.